ToWatchList/TWL_Downloader/README.md

 Getting Started
 ---------------
 After installing [youtube-dl](http://rg3.github.io/youtube-dl/), run the `setup.py` script.
 It will walk though saving your API key and other options.

 Once you're happy with the setup options.
 Try running `twl_downloader.py` to make sure it works.
-It should download any videos that were added to your ToWatchList in the last 48 hours.
+It should download any videos that were added to your ToWatchList in the last 48 hours the first time it is run (after that it only downloads changes since the last execution time).

 It's recommended you set up a cron job (or similar tool) to start `twl_downloader.py` regularly.
-This keeps your local videos up to date with your ToWatchList since the script will also delete local videos you've marked as watched.
+This keeps your local videos up to date with your ToWatchList since the script will also delete local videos you've marked as watched on the website or app.

 Tips & Suggestions
 ------------------